ABovsh/eveus_beta/README.md

 If you encounter issues:
 1. Check all helper entities are properly configured
-2. Monitor the connection_errors sensor for network issues
+2. Monitor the connection_quality sensor for network issues
 3. Verify network connectivity to the charger
 4. Check the logs for detailed error messages
 5. Restart the integration if needed